Library cards are free to all City of Longview residents who provide proof of city residency.

 The current cost of a non-resident family library card:

 Non-residents also have an opportunity to earn a family card by becoming a Friend of the Longview Public Library and volunteering a certain amount of time for Friends events and projects.
-Visit the Friends of the Library page for more information.
+Visit the Friends page for more information.

 In applying for a card, non-residents must provide the same kind of address ID as residents.
 They receive their card upon application and payment of the non-resident fee.